Collection Implementation in Loopring Layer 2

 The contract that the whole collection of the NFTs exist within only needs deploying on Ethereum L1 once.
 Loopring officially supports two deployment methods:

-When the creator creates the collection, they can choose to deploy the contract in Ethereum Mainnet at that time.
-By doing so, they are required to pay the deployment fee immediately.
-Afterwards, all the NFTs belonging to the collection can be properly withdrawn to L1. | When the creator creates the collection, they can choose to delay the real contract deployment to the moment that the 1st NFT of this collection is withdrawn to Ethereum Mainnet.
+When the creator creates the collection, they can choose to delay the real contract deployment to the moment that the 1st NFT of this collection is withdrawn to Ethereum Mainnet.
 The person who withdraws the 1st NFT of this collection to L1 will be required to pay the contract deployment fee.
-If the NFTs only exist/circulate in Looping L2, creators can choose Lazy Deployment to save on cost. |
+If the NFTs only exist/circulate in Looping L2, creators can choose Lazy Deployment to save on cost.

 F. NFTs minted in L2 and withdrawn to L1